ankush2992/exp-date-recognition/README.md

 ├── checkpoints/              # Downloaded model files

-├── images for testing/       # some sample images inside - copy them in test_image folder and rename it to test_image.jpg   👈👈👈
+├── images for testing/       # some sample images inside - copy one of them in test_image folder and rename it to test_image.jpg   👈👈👈 one image at a time only..

 ├── test_images/             # Your test images go here